 With all that being said, both PrestaShop and Shopify are among the most used and talked about online business platforms.
 However, it's up to you to decide which of them will better suit your specific business case.

-Also, we advise you to check out our post "The Most Popular eCommerce Platforms for Small Business in 2020".
+Also, we advise you to check out our post "The Most Popular eCommerce Platforms for Small Business".